mavryk-network/mavryk-protocol/README.md

 protocol and the nodes should adapt and upgrade.
 For more information about the project, see https://mavrykdynamics.com.

+Mavryk is a fork of the [Tezos blockchain](https://gitlab.com/tezos/tezos)

 ## Getting started

 Instructions to